mongodb/specifications/source/auth/auth.rst

 Drives MUST support device workflows for "aws", "azure", and "gcp", given by the DEVICE_NAME mechanism property.
-In all cases the acquired token will be given as the ``jwt`` argument in the second client step of the SASL exchange.
+In all cases the acquired token will be given as the ``jwt`` argument and the second client step of the OIDC SASL exchange MUST be made directly, skipping the clientStep1.

 AWS
 ___